MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 If you used the [**Direct OID Request Interface in NDIS 6.1**](../network/direct-oid-request-interface-in-ndis-6-1.md), replace it with a parallel WDF queue.
 Similarly, the regular (serial) request interface in NDIS should become a sequential WDF queue.

-For info on registering handlers for OIDs, see [Handling Control Requests](handling-control-requests.md).
+For info on registering handlers for OIDs, see [Handling control requests](handling-control-requests.md).

 ## Reading configuration from the registry

 Next, replace calls to [**NdisOpenConfigurationEx**](https://msdn.microsoft.com/library/windows/hardware/ff563717) and related functions with the `NetConfiguration*` methods.
 The `NetConfiguration*` methods are similar to the `Ndis*Configuration*` functions, and you won't need to restructure your code.

-For more info, see [Accessing Configuration Information](accessing-configuration-information.md).
+For more info, see [Accessing configuration information](accessing-configuration-information.md).

 ## Receiving I/O control codes (IOTCLs) from user mode